The Grotte de Choranche team

 Yes, motorhomes are tolerated in our car parks, but there are no water supply or grey water disposal points.

-You are welcome to stay one night on our paking all year.
-Toilets opened 24/7.
+You are welcome to stay during the day, but you're not allowed to stay the night on our paking all year.

 Is the Grotte de Choranche accessible to disabled adults?